quick-search-rs/wolfram-alpha-plugin/README.md

 ## Usage
 Simply type your question into the search bar, followed by the configured suffix (default is `!w`), you can also change the suffix in the plugin settings.

 If the suffix is empty it will always search Wolfram Alpha, but an unpaid Wolfram Alpha account has a limit of 2000 queries per month.
-So it is not reccomended.
+So it is not recommended.

 ## Settings
 - **Wolfram Alpha Application ID**: Your Wolfram Alpha App ID.